element-hq/element-web/docs/config.md

    2. `environment`: (optional) The [Environment](https://docs.sentry.io/product/sentry-basics/environments/) to pass to sentry
 1. `map_style_url`: Map tile server style URL for location sharing. e.g.
    'https://api.maptiler.com/maps/streets/style.json?key=YOUR_KEY_GOES_HERE'
+  This setting is ignored if your homeserver provides `/.well-known/matrix/client` in its well-known location, and the JSON file at that location has a key `m.tile_server` (or the unstable version `org.matrix.msc3488.tile_server`).
+In this case, the configuration found in the well-known location is used instead.
+  Defaults to the tile server provided by matrix.org if missing from both .well-known and this file.
 1. `analyticsOwner`: The entity that analytics data is being sent to.
 Used in copy when explaining to the user where data is being sent.
 If not set, defaults to `brand`.